-Quality and classification flags are provided for key ATL13 output products in the ATBD Section 4.8.
+Quality and classification flags are provided for key ATL13 output products in the ATL13 ATBD Section 4.8 that can be useful for understanding ATL22 mean results.
 They show the range of a variable's magnitude for an initial indication of a product's behavior.
 Current ATL13 ATBD flags are:

-4.8.1 Inland Water Segment Processing Flag: This flag describes the level of processing using to estimate the surface and subsurface parameters.

-4.8.2 Background Flag: This flag describes the intensity of the background rate in each short segment.
-The flags are:

-4.8.3 Bias Fit Flag: Indicates the range of bias in the Gaussian fit

-4.8.4 EM Bias Flag: Indicates theoretical range of bias due surface wave slope:

-4.8.5 Short Segment Length Flag: Indicates length range of short segments,

-4.8.6 Long Segment Length Flag: Indicates length range of long segments

-4.8.7 Clouds Flag : Cloud confidence flags derived in ATL09 and resampled to convert to ATL13 short segment rates, for Cloud_Flag_ASR, Cloud_Flag_Atm and Layer_Flag.
+- 4.8.1 Inland Water Segment Processing Flag: This flag describes the level of processing using to estimate the surface and subsurface parameters. - 4.8.2 Background Flag: This flag describes the intensity of the background rate in each short segment.
+The flags are: - 4.8.3 Bias Fit Flag: Indicates the range of bias in the Gaussian fit - 4.8.4 EM Bias Flag: Indicates theoretical range of bias due surface wave slope: - 4.8.5 Short Segment Length Flag: Indicates length range of short segments, - 4.8.6 Long Segment Length Flag: Indicates length range of long segments - 4.8.7 Clouds Flag: Cloud confidence flags derived in ATL09 and resampled to convert to ATL13 short segment rates, for Cloud\Flag\ASR, Cloud\Flag\Atm and Layer\Flag.

-4.8.8 Flags Associated with Snow and Ice: The ATL13 snow and ice flags are (snow_ice_ATL09), obtained from the ATL09 Snow_Ice flag and the NOAA GMASI product, are assigned at the short segment rate as: 0 = ice free water, 1 = snow free land, 2 = snow, and 3 = ice.
-When there is more than one overlap, they are assigned the greatest value.

-4.8.9 Flags Associated with Surface Temperature: ATL13 reports the ATL09 MET surface (skin) temperature at the short segment rate based on a linear interpolated nearest neighbor approach.
+- 4.8.8 Flags Associated with Snow and Ice: The ATL13 snow and ice flags are (snow\ice\ATL09), obtained from the ATL09 Snow\Ice flag and the NOAA GMASI product, are assigned at the short segment rate as: 0 = ice free water, 1 = snow free land, 2 = snow, and 3 = ice.
+When there is more than one overlap, they are assigned the greatest value. - 4.8.9 Flags Associated with Surface Temperature: ATL13 reports the ATL09 MET surface (skin) temperature at the short segment rate based on a linear interpolated nearest neighbor approach.